Telephone: (609) 452-6548

 Princeton, NJ 08540-6649

 Sarah Kapnick is a Research Physical Scientist in the Climate Variations and Predictability Group at NOAA’s Geophysical Fluid Dynamics Laboratory.
 Her research focuses on the mechanisms controlling the hydroclimate, with an emphasis on: precipitation, extreme storms and mountain snowpack.
-Dr. Kapnick’s work answers questions about extreme weather events and deviations in the climate system relating to the water cycle, which can result in mitigable disruptions, and thus are paramount to resource planning and development.
-Dr. Kapnick’s research utilizes “big data” from both observations and models, to understand how the climate system has varied in the past, and what we might expect in the future.
+Dr. Kapnick’s work answers questions about current weather and deviations in the climate system relating to the water cycle, which can result in mitigable disruptions, and thus are paramount to resource planning and development.
+Dr. Kapnick’s research utilizes “big data” from both observations and models, to understand how the climate system has varied in the past and present, and what we might expect in the future.
 Dr. Kapnick received her undergraduate degree from Princeton University in Mathematics with a Certificate in Finance and her Ph.D. from UCLA’s Department in Atmospheric and Oceanic Sciences.
-She is the recipient of AGU’s Cryosphere Section Early Career Award for 2015.
+She is the recipient of the American Geophysical Union Cryosphere Section Early Career Award for 2015.

 Some Recent Publications: